 If you have a drone, it’s a good place to fly it, away from the electric cables at the start of the trail.
 One of the easiest way for me to remember when the end of the uphill battle is near is to look out for the path with three trails.

 Note: there are a few of these diverging paths going uphill.
 They all lead to the same main path so choose the one that look least strenuous (or more scenic!).

-From there, the journey has reached the downward segment.
+From there, the journey has reached the downhill segment.
 This is that part where your life will get a lot harder if your shoes doesn’t have a good grip.
 The second time I hiked here, my trainers weren’t really up to scratch and my knees hurt like hell the next day from the strenuous trek down.